judisjt/oauth2SmartOnFhirTutorial/README.md

 ```
 We needed to add the import for the httpclient and router module and then create a route connecting the afterlaunch url to our landing component.
 Make sure the components and services matches the names you made them.

+One last thing we need to do is to add the router outlet tag to the app.component.html file.
+We need to do this so that when we route our AfterLaunchComponent to the correct url that the right information will show to the user through the app component.

 Now here is how you change all of the variables from javascript to typescript and make all of the get and post requests through angular.
-This is done in our service
+Include this code in the new service that was just created.
 ```
 import { Injectable } from '@angular/core';
 import {ActivatedRoute} from '@angular/router';